 The tour starts on Day 1 with a pre departure meeting at 18:00 in the lobby of the hotel.
 Set against the majestic Table Mountain, recently selected as one of the New 7 Natural Wonders of the world, Cape Town offers scenic, historic and cultural attractions.
 Dinner can be enjoyed at the bustling Waterfront at your own expense.
-2018 - Overnight City Lodge V&A Waterfront (or similar accommodation).
+Overnight Breakwater Lodge (or similar accommodation).

 Departing Cape Town we pass through the picturesque Namaqualand region arriving in the historic town of Calvinia, nestled on the foot of the Hantam Mountain range.
 During the months of August – October the landscape is transformed into an explosion of colour due to the prolific wild flowers of the region.
 Outside this period, the normally arid landscape is naturally stunning in any case with a beautiful mountain backdrop.
 Overnight Hantam Huis (or similar).